adeaver/grammargrove/README.md

 - [X] user_ids should be UUIDs
 - [ ] spooler cron
 - [ ] style pages
+- [ ] management command to apply hsk labels to grammar rules and words

 #### Allow users to add words to their list
 - [X] management command to add vocabulary from CEDICT.txt